Battle of the Chinese Farm: Aftermath

 While ultimately an Israeli victory, the Battle of the Chinese Farm has an especially infamous legacy among Israeli participants, and it is remembered as one of the most brutal battles of the war—and for the heavy losses incurred by both the Egyptians and Israelis.
 After the battle had ended, Dayan visited the area of the battlefield.
 Reshef, who accompanied him, said, "Look at this valley of death."
 The minister, taken aback by the great destruction before him, muttered in an undertone, "What you people have done here!"
 Later, Dayan would recount that: "I am no novice at war or battle scenes, but I have never seen such a sight, not in reality, or in paintings, or in the worst war movies.
 Here was a vast field of slaughter stretching as far as the eye could see."
 Sharon would also provide his own poignant account of the aftermath: "It was as if a hand-to-hand battle of armor had taken place...
 Coming close you could see the Egyptian and Jewish dead lying side-by-side, soldiers who had jumped from their burning tanks and died together.
 No picture could capture the horror of the scene, none could encompass what had happened there."

 The losses suffered by both the Egyptians and the Israelis in the battle were severe.
 Israeli units suffered heavy casualties in men and equipment; Reshef's armored losses during the first night of the battle alone were comparable to Egyptian armored losses on the disastrous October 14 offensive.
 For their part, the numbers of Egyptian armored forces within 16th Division's bridgehead severely dwindled.
-As of 18 October the 21st Armored Division had no more than 40 tanks remaining of an original 136 tanks available at the start of the battle (not counting 21 tanks received as reinforcements), while the 16th Infantry Division had just 20 tanks remaining in its organic tank battalion.
+As of 18 October the 21st Armoured Division had no more than 40 tanks remaining of an original 136 tanks available at the start of the battle (not counting 21 tanks received as reinforcements), while the 16th Infantry Division had just 20 tanks remaining in its organic tank battalion.
 This attrition served Egypt's war strategy of inflicting maximum casualties on the Israelis, even though, from another perspective, the initiative had passed to the Israelis during the battle.